hulanguyen/WeatherSample/README.md

 # WeatherSample

-#1: Brief explanation for the software development principles, patterns & practices being applied
+#1: Software development principles, patterns & practices being applied
-- Using swift 5, xcode 13 for development.
-- Usded swift package for handle dependency.
+- Base on clean architecture with SOLID principle for building app.
-- Applied VIPER pattern for the architecture of app.
+- Applied VIPER pattern for the architecture of app which base on Single responsibility to seperate to classes to distint role.
+- This is not trickly VIPER architect which each module communicate through protocol.
+In this app those component directly talking with each others, View owns Presenter, Presenter owns Interactor and they talking through Observer by using Rxswift.
+- API serivces and cache services build base on Dependency Inversion principle.

 #2: Code folder structure and libraries and frameworks being used